Valkyr-JS/StashReels/README.md

    they will be displayed.
 These can be toggled on or off in the main scene UI.
 5. CRT Effect - A fun little visual filter that simulates an old CRT TV look (you can also press the "c" key to toggle this).

+## Roadmap
+A very rough list of features I'd like to add at some point can be found in the [Stash TV thread in the Stash Forums](https://discourse.stashapp.cc/t/stash-tv/3627#p-7207-roadmap-6).
+You can make any feature ideas you have in either a GitHub ticket or a post in that forum.

 ## Contributing
 ### Run the dev server
 To run first copy the sample `.env` file